-Winding its way along the edge of the escarpment from Katherine Gorge (Nitmiluk) to Edith Falls (Leliyn), the Jatbula Trail is a truly extraordinary experience and one of the most popular Top End trips with our travellers.
-The stone country, or Arnhem Land escarpment, is one of the most exceptional wilderness areas in Australia.
-The Jatbula Trail in the Nitmilik National Park features magnificent waterfalls tumbling from high quartzite cliffs, shady monsoon forests line the creeks and stunning Jawoyn Aboriginal rock art adorns the caves and overhangs.
+This breathtaking Top End adventure is one of the most popular walking trails with our travellers.
+The Arnhem Land escarpment is an exceptional wilderness area which winds its way along the edge of Katherine Gorge (Nitmiluk) to Edith Falls (Leliyn) creating a truly extraordinary hiking experience.
+The Jatbula Trail in the Nitmilik National Park features magnificent waterfalls tumbling from high quartzite cliffs where shady monsoon forests line the creeks and stunning Jawoyn Aboriginal rock art adorns the caves and overhangs.
 The tropical equivalent of Tasmania's Overland Track, this full pack carrying bushwalk traverses the heart of this amazing part of Australia.
 You will trek during the cooler months to ensure the best experience of the tropical environment.
 With crystal-clear creeks throughout, there are abundant opportunities for swimming and just relaxing in the warm croc-free waters.
 Combine this trek with a Katherine River Canoe Expedition for the complete Top End wilderness experience.

 |DAY 2||Trek to Crystal Falls (12km)|